 Design and workmanship

-In comparison to Mi Box International The Mi Box S has undergone a design upgrade.
-Instead of sleek-vaulted, the new box is much edged.
-The square plastic housing is with Dimensions of 95.5 x 95.5 x 16.7 mm even slightly shrunk and with just 150g also a little lighter.
-What the box unfortunately misses is a rubber coating on the underside for a secure footing.
+In comparison to Mi Box International the Mi Box S has undergone a design upgrade.
+Instead of sleek and curved, the new box is significantly more angular.
+The square plastic housing is even slightly shrunk with dimensions of 95.5 x 95.5 x 16.7 mm and a little lighter at just under 150g.
+What the box unfortunately lacks is a rubber coating on the underside for a secure stand.

-Like the box, too Remote Control revised.
-To meet the needs of the US market, where the Mi Box S is mainly distributed, the remote offers an additional button for Netflix and Live TV.
+Like the box, the remote control has also been redesigned.
+In order to meet the requirements of the US market, on which the Mi Box S is mainly to be sold, the remote control offers an additional button for Netflix and Live TV.

-The quality of workmanship both the TV box, as well as the remote control, is straightforward.
-Box and remote leave a, the price corresponding impression.
-The remote control is handy and the keys have a pleasant pressure point.
+The processing quality of both the TV box and the remote control is immaculate.
+The box and remote control leave an impression that is commensurate with the price.
+The remote control is easy to grip and the buttons have a comfortable pressure point.

-The Scope of delivery includes almost everything needed to operate the box.
-In addition to the Mi Box S and the remote control are included a power adapter with EU plug, an HDMI cable and a user manual.
-The only thing missing is 2 AAA batteries for the operation of the remote control.
+The scope of delivery includes almost everything that is needed to operate the box.
+In addition to the Mi Box S and the remote control, it also includes a power supply unit with EU plug, an HDMI cable and operating instructions.
+The only thing missing are 2 AAA batteries for operating the remote control.

-There is nothing new in the connection options, The only USB socket is still only of the type USB 2.0.
-This is just enough to play ordinary 4K video from a USB data storage device.
-Other connectivity options include an HDMI 2.0a jack and an audio output (S / PDIF / 3.5mm).
-An ethernet jack is missing unfortunately.
-Instead, network streaming uses dual-AC WiFi.
-If you still do not want to do without Ethernet, you can connect a USB> Ethernet adapter to the USB port.
+There is nothing new with the connection options.
+The only USB socket is still only of the USB 2.0 type.
+This is just enough to play normal 4K video material from a USB data storage device.
+Further connection options are an HDMI 2.0a socket and an audio output (S / PDIF / 3.5mm).
+Unfortunately, there is no Ethernet socket.
+Instead, dual-AC WiFi is used for network streaming.
+If you still don't want to do without Ethernet, you can connect a USB> Ethernet adapter to the USB port.

-The Mi Box S builds on one Amlogic S905X SoC on.
-The ARMv8-A CPU includes 4 Cortex-A53 processor cores that clock up to 2.0 GHz.
-The memory arrives 2GB DDR3 memory and an 8GB eMMC data storage for use.
-Less the system, 5GB data storage is left over.
+The Mi Box S is based on an Amlogic S905X SoC.
+The ARMv8-A CPU includes 4 Cortex-A53 processor cores that clock at up to 2.0 GHz.
+A 2GB DDR3 main memory and an 8GB eMMC data memory are used for the memory.
+After deducting the system, there are still 5GB of data storage left.
 Contemporary is different!
-Even if the system is running smoothly (more on this below), for current apps and mobile games, a larger work and data storage would certainly have been beneficial.
-New is the Bluetooth standard used.
-Instead of Bluetooth 4.0 sets the Mi Box S on the slightly newer Bluetooth 4.2 standard.
+Even if the system runs smoothly (more on this below), a larger memory and data memory would certainly have been an advantage for current apps and mobile games.
+The Bluetooth standard used is new.
+Instead of Bluetooth 4.0, the Mi Box S relies on the somewhat newer Bluetooth 4.2 standard.

-The Android TV user interface is easy to set up in just a few steps.
-The box contains many system languages and can be switched to German shortly after the first start.
-All configuration steps are traceable and explained in German.
-To simplify the configuration once again, all WLAN and Google credentials can be synchronized via an existing Android device.
-This saves you the fiddly input via the remote control.
-When the configuration is complete, you land on the Android TV user interface.
+The Android TV user interface can be set up very easily and in just a few steps.
+The box includes numerous system languages and can be switched to German shortly after the first start.
+All configuration steps are comprehensible and explained in German.
+To further simplify the configuration, all WLAN and Google login data can be synchronized via an existing Android device.
+This saves you having to fumble inputting via the remote control.
+Once the configuration is complete, you are ready to go on the Android TV user interface.

-The user interface is Google Android TV 8.1 for use.
-This is a specially adapted for TV boxes Android operating system, which can also be found on many smart TVs.
+Google's Android TV 8.1 is used as the user interface.
+This is an Android operating system specially adapted for TV boxes, which can also be found on many Smart TVs.
 Functionally, Android TV has a lot to offer.
-So be Chromecast streaming features Google Play Store is available with dedicated Android TV apps, as well as numerous video-on-demand and music services.
+Chromecast streaming functions are supported, the Google Play Store is available with special Android TV apps, as well as numerous video-on-demand and music services to choose from.
 What did not work in the test is the "Live TV" feature.
-This feature is mainly intended for the US market and does not exist in the German Android TV language version.
-System updates receive the Mi Box S automatically via the WLAN.
+This function is mainly intended for the US market and is not available in the German Android TV language version.
+The Mi Box S receives system updates automatically via the WLAN.

-Thanks to an extensive DRM support (eg Widevine L1) Many of the VoD services, such as Netflix, are available at the highest 4K resolution.
-Amazon Prime Video can be loaded onto the box via sideload, but is only available in 1080p.
+Thanks to extensive DRM support (e.g. Widevine L1), many of the VoD services, such as Netflix, can be accessed at the highest 4K resolution.
+Amazon Prime Video can be sideloaded onto the box, but is only available in 1080p.
 Services such as Sky Ticket or Waipu can only be transferred to the box via Google Cast.
-Movies, music or other apps can be easily transferred from the smartphone, tablet or PC to the Mi Box S. As an "alternative user interface" can Kodi be installed.
+Films, music or other apps can be easily transferred from the smartphone, tablet or PC to the Mi Box S. Kodi can be installed as an "alternative user interface".

-Another feature of Android TV 8.1 is the built-in Google Assistant, The voice assistant answers questions and helps to control smart home devices.
-On the Mi Box S the assistant helps to find new films or to dim the lighting.
+Another feature of Android TV 8.1 is the integrated Google Assistant.
+The voice assistant answers questions and helps control smart home devices.
+On the Mi Box S, the assistant helps with the search for new films or to dim the lighting.
 Commands can be spoken directly into the microphone of the remote control.
 The recognition accuracy is convincing.
-Loosely flaky the remote control held in the hand, complicated words or unusual names are recognized as well as extensive sentences.
+With the remote control loosely held in the hand, complex words or unusual names are recognized as well as lengthy sentences.

 Video playback and streaming

-The Xiaomi Mi Box S is capable of high resolution 4K video footage with up to 60 images-per-second play.
-On the hardware side, the Amlogic SoC decodes, among other things, the current one H.265 and VP9 Default.
-For a sound experience that is as realistic as possible, the Multichannel sound systems Dolby Digital and DTS supported.
-Not supported are Dolby Atmos and Dolby TrueHD.
-Also interesting is the compatibility too HDR video footageif you have an HDR compatible screen and HDR video footage at hand.
-The playback of HDR10 content works perfectly!
-But beware: HDR10 + and Dolby Vision video are not supported!
+The Xiaomi Mi Box S is able to play back high-resolution 4K video material with up to 60 frames per second.
+On the hardware side, the Amlogic SoC decodes the current H.265 and VP9 standards, among other things.
+The multichannel sound systems Dolby Digital and DTS are supported for the most realistic sound experience possible.
+Dolby Atmos and Dolby TrueHD are not supported.
+The compatibility with HDR video material is also interesting, provided you have an HDR compatible screen and corresponding HDR video material at hand.
+The playback of HDR10 content works flawlessly!
+But be careful: HDR10 + and Dolby Vision video material are not supported!

-A major criticism of the predecessor and unfortunately the newer Mi Box S is the missing or non-functioning car framerate switching.
-The refresh rate and the resolutions are not automatically, but must be manually adjusted to the correspondingly played video!
+A big point of criticism of the predecessor and unfortunately also of the newer Mi Box S is the missing or non-working auto frame rate switching.
+The frame rate and the resolutions are not automatically, but have to be adjusted manually to the video material being played!

-In the test, the Mi Box S MPEG2, MPEG4, H.264, H.265 and VP9 Put video footage.
-When transferring via an external hard drive, as expected, there were no problems.
-But also in the stream over the WLAN 4K video material could be played without loss and without Buffering.
-It is noticeable, however, that the WiFi performance decreases rapidly as the distance to the access point increases.
-For lossless 4K streaming Mi Box and Access Point should be in the same room!
-The different audio codecs like AC3 or DTS HD do not cause problems for the box.
-All VoD lovers can Netflix in 4K enjoy and also stream 4K HDR content.
+In the test, the Mi Box S was allowed to face MPEG2, MPEG4, H.264, H.265 and VP9 video material.
+As expected, there were no problems with the transfer via an external hard drive.
+But 4K video material could also be played in the stream via the WiFi without loss and without buffering.
+It is noticeable, however, that the WiFi performance decreases rapidly with increasing distance from the access point.
+For lossless 4K streaming, the Mi Box and Access Point should be in the same room!
+The different audio codecs such as AC3 or DTS HD do not cause any problems for the box.
+All VoD lovers can enjoy Netflix in 4K and also stream 4K HDR content.